majdalsado/majdalsado.github.io/all_collections/_posts/2025-09-21-anglicize-latin-names.md

 Naturally, I struggled to pronounce it and skipped over it, but as it kept surfacing, I eventually had to look it up: `KEE-shoo-ee-shaah-lahsh`.

+This got me thinking about something that's always bothered me in English writing: Why do we preserve the original spelling of latin-based foreign names, but transliterate names from other scripts?

-This pattern seemed off to me, so I delved deeper into why it exists.
-What I found was an obscure international standard that has quietly created a minor yet annoying issue for millions of people.
+It seemed like a lazy double standard, so today I decided to dive deeper.
+As it turns out, it might not just be laziness, the culprit seems to be an obscure international aviation standard that has quietly created reading difficulties for millions of people.

+Let's get into it.

 # The core issue